sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by MaxBazarov: Sketch.app plugin to apply design tokens to Sketch layers
-- [exporter](https://github.com/maxbazarov/exporter), by MaxBazarov: Exports Sketch artboards into linked HTML files.
+- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by MaxBazarov: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
 - [Print Export](https://github.com/BohemianCoding/print-export-sketchplugin), by Sketch: Export artboards or pages to a PDF for printing
 - [Context](https://github.com/afnizarnur/context), by Afnizar Nur Ghifari: Count character, words, and paragraphs from a text layer easily inside Sketch!
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds